aeronau/yaml2latex/README.md

 # yaml2latex

-This is a script that turns a YAML file into LaTeX/PDF.
+This is a script that converts a YAML file into LaTeX/PDF.
 The main idea of the project was to create a script that replaced tags `<<<< tag >>>>` in a LaTeX template specified in the yaml file.
 However, the code may now be used to create any LaTeX file without the need of a template.
 In fact, the parser has the following features:

 - Create a LaTeX file from a single YAML file or replace tags in a template (intended use)
 - Replace a tag with an external file